-- 1 This study uses a 2 x 2 factorial design comparing the use of initial trophic enteral feeds followed by advancement to full-calorie enteral feeds versus initial full-calorie feeds and comparing treatment with n-3 fatty acid and anti-oxidant supplementation with placebo in patients with ALI or ARDS.
-The trial will accrue a maximum of 1000 patients (about 250 patients in each of four groups) providing about 500 patients treated initially with trophic enteral feeds and about 500 patients treated initially with full-calorie enteral feeds and about 500 patients treated with n-3 fatty acid, GLA, and anti-oxidant supplementation against about 500 patients treated with placebo.
-This provides 90 % power to detect an absolute difference of 2.25 ventilator-free days assuming a mean of 14 and standard deviation of 10.5 ventilator-free days (data from FACTT study) using a two sided p = 0.05 significance level. - 2 The principal analysis will be intent-to-treat, based upon randomization assignment. - 3 Trial progress will be evaluated by an independent Data and Safety Monitoring Board to determine if the study should stop for futility or efficacy.
+This study compares the use of initial trophic enteral feeds followed by advancement to full-calorie enteral feeds versus initial full-calorie feeds in patients with ALI or ARDS.
+The trial will accrue a maximum of 1000 patients providing about 500 patients treated initially with trophic enteral feeds to be compared against about 500 patients treated initially with full-calorie enteral feeds.
+This provides 90 % power to detect an absolute difference of 2.25 ventilator-free days assuming a mean of 14 and standard deviation of 10.5 ventilator-free days (data from FACTT study) using a two sided p = 0.05 significance level.

+- 2 The principal analysis will be intent-to-treat, based upon randomization assignment. - 3 Trial progress will be evaluated by an independent Data and Safety Monitoring Board to determine if the study should stop for futility or efficacy.
 Interim analyses will be conducted after enrollment of approximately 100, 250, 500, and 750 patients.
-Either comparison may be stopped independently if the difference between the numbers of ventilator-free days for the two treatments is greater than the O'Brien-Fleming boundary.
-A Pocock boundary will be utilized to monitor for an interaction between the two comparisons. - 4 The DSMB will also monitor the trial for feasibility.
-Feasibility parameters will include accrual, the ability to follow the enteral nutrition and ventilator protocols, separation of the enteral feeding groups based on volume delivered data, and the frequency of missed doses of the omega-3 fatty acid / GLA / anti-oxidant or placebo supplementation.
+The study may be stopped if the difference between the numbers of ventilator-free days for the two treatments is greater than the O'Brien-Fleming boundary. - 4 The DSMB will also monitor the trial for feasibility.
+Feasibility parameters will include accrual, the ability to follow the enteral nutrition and ventilator protocols, separation of the enteral feeding groups based on volume delivered data.
 If any of these parameters indicate that the trial is not feasible, the trial will be modified or terminated. - 5 The trial will also be monitored by the DSMB for safety.
-Each comparison will be evaluated separately for safety parameters using mortality, vital sign and laboratory data, and adverse event reporting.
-If any of these parameters indicate to the DSMB that one or more of the interventions are not safe, the comparison of that intervention will be modified or terminated.
+Safety parameters will include mortality, vital sign and laboratory data, and adverse event reporting.
+If any of these parameters indicate to the DSMB that either of the interventions is not safe, the intervention will be modified or terminated.